Reminder, Bison Are Wild Animals

 For the next several months, the handicap parking area by the barn is closed until the barn construction project is complete.
 Handicap parking is available at the Visitor Center.

 Things To Know Before You Come

 Our new visitor center is open.
-Please check in with the rangers and begin your visit here with 10-minute orientation film, brochures, and temporary exhibits.
+Please check in with the rangers and begin your visit here with 10-minute orientation film, brochures, and exhibits.
 Please continue to call ahead (620-273-8494) for tour and building availability or check with the staff.

 Currently the historic ranch house is closed for needed repairs.
 See press release.

 Bison - Windmill Pasture is home to the preserve's bison herd.
 Some hiking trails bisect the bison area.
 Please do not attempt to pet or come in close contact with the bison.
 Though they often appear docile, bison are wild animals and will attack when threatened.
 Please keep a safe distance when hiking.

 Snakes - All wildlife at the park is protected.
 The preserve is home to venomous snakes, such as massasauga rattlesnakes and copperheads.
 For your safety, please watch where you are walking and do not put your hands anywhere you cannot see.
 Be cautious around rock walls, fences, and in tall grass.

 No Biking or Driving on the Roads and Trails, Just Hiking